Jplaudir8/OOP-in-Java/DNA Exercise/DNA Concepts.md

 > Conversely, The *"TAA"* Codon indicates the end of a gene, which is why it is called the __Stop Codon__.

 > Everything that is enclosed between (and including) the Start and Stop Codon is a gene.

+> Finding the start and stop codons is not enough to determine if a strand of characters is a gene, we also need to make sure that the number of nucleotides in this strand is a multiple of 3.
+Let's remember that a gene is composed of codons (which are each composed of 3 nucleotides).